“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 I don’t actually carry my portable computer everywhere, but I always carry my notecards and at least two pens.
 People laugh at me for looking like a geek with my notecards and pencils in my breast pocket—but I’ve noticed that nobody who’s laughed has ever written a book.
 My goal is never to be more than five seconds away from being able to capture a fine phrase or intelligent idea.

-I keep a pad of paper by my bed so that when I wake at 3 in the morning I can write down what I am worried about.
-For some reason the act of falling asleep seems to release ideas so that I wake up and write them down and perhaps repeat the cycle a few times.
+I keep a pad of paper by my bed so that when I wake at 3 in the morning, I can write down what I am worried about.
+For some reason, the act of falling asleep seems to release ideas so that I wake up and write them down and sometimes repeat the cycle a few times throughout the night.

 A Startup is a Confusing Mess Until It Isn’t